 What is forest therapy or as the Japanese refer to it as forest bathing?
 Picture yourself right now immersed in a beautiful forest, breath in the fresh air and notice the incredible foliage all around you – do you feel better?
 How would you feel if you were actually there?

-Originally from Japan, forest bathing—or shinrin-yoku in Japanese—isn’t what it sounds like.
+Originally from Japan, forest therapy—or shinrin-yoku in Japanese—isn’t what it sounds like.
 Yes, it involves a trip to the forest, but you won’t be stripping down and jumping into a serene lake surrounded by larger-than-life trees.
 Instead, it’s a meditative moment or walk spent immersing yourself in all the forest has to offer: clean air, peace and quiet, and immune-boosting benefits.

 Research has long shown the positive impact of nature and greenery on our overall health, and forest bathing is no exception.
 This spiritual practice is scientifically proven to boost the immune system, lower your heart rate, reduce blood pressure, and improve our overall sense of well-being.